Rita Ora’s See-Through Jeweled Garment Stuns Followers

 Rita Ora was recently in Sardinia and wore a very eye-catching number.

-The “Shine Ya Light” hitmaker owned a see-through garment which had sparkly jewels placed all over it.
-The outfit also had long white tassels attached on it which added to its dramatic aesthetic.
+The “Shine Ya Light” hitmaker sported a see-through garment which had sparkly jewels placed all over it.
+The outfit also had long white tassels attached on it, which added to its dramatic aesthetic.
 She accessorized the look with a couple of bracelets and necklaces.

 In a series of photos attached within one post on Instagram, Ora is performing on stage for the majority of them.
-In the first shot, she is posing with her arm on a rail, serving a chilled but fierce expression.
+In the first shot, she is posing with her arm on a rail, serving a chilled, but fierce expression.
 Her hair is long and curly, letting out her inner diva.

 Within four hours, the post has racked up over 100,000 likes, proving to be popular with her followers.